 The most joyful thing about married sex is how connected we feel as a couple.
-It's very unifying, loving, and happy. -Latter-day Saint wife, married at 21
+It's very unifying, loving, and happy.

 The emotional connection and spiritual power of the act is almost unbelievable if done in humility, holiness, and honesty.